Managing Apache Kafka® topics

 resource "yandex_mdb_kafka_topic" "<topic_name>" {} -

-Run the following command to import the topic:
+Run the following command to import your topic:

-terraform import yandex_mdb_kafka_topic.<topic_name> <cluster_ID>:<topic_name>To learn more about importing topics, see the Terraform provider documentation.
+terraform import yandex_mdb_kafka_topic.<topic_name> <cluster_ID>:<topic_name>To learn more about importing topics, see this Terraform provider guide.

 Transferring information about created topics to the Terraform state file

-When switching to a new Terraform provider version, there may be discrepancies between the state file and configuration file in terms of the created topics: the obsolete topic attributes and new yandex_mdb_kafka_topic resources.
-To remove the discrepancies, delete the topic attributes and transfer information about the created yandex_mdb_kafka_topic resources to the .tfstate state file.
-There are two possible ways to do this.
+When upgrading to a new Terraform provider version, the state file and configuration file may differ regarding created topics, with obsolete topic attributes and new yandex_mdb_kafka_topic resources.
+To eliminate the differences, delete the topic attributes and transfer information about the created yandex_mdb_kafka_topic resources to the .tfstate state file.
+You can do this in one of the two methods described below.

 First method